ot/semi_index/README.md

 * For zlib `CMAKE_PREFIX_PATH` must be set to the directory that contains `zlib.h`
-* Both the directories that contain the Boost and zlib DLLs must be added to `PATH` for the executables to find them
+* Both the directories that contain the Boost and zlib DLLs must be added to `PATH` so that the executables find them

 Once the env variables are set, the quickest way to build the code is by using NMake (instead of the default Visual Studio).
 Run the following commands in a Visual Studio x64 Command Prompt:

-    $ cmake -G "NMake Makefiles" .
+    $ cmake -G "NMake Makefiles" -DCMAKE_BUILD_TYPE=Release .
     $ nmake
     $ nmake test